I’m not sure why anybody would argue with this statement, but people do.

 The first thing to recognize is that the healthcare system is broken because such a large percentage of the population of this country simply aren’t able to participate in a meaningful way.

-Why?
+Why are so many people uninsured?
 Well, many people simply can’t afford insurance due to the way the system is built.

 The most common form of coverage(55%) is supplied through an employer.
 Generally, to get insurance this way, you need to be a full-time employee to be eligible, and you often need to pay into the system, and pay extra to cover others in your family.

 So, right there, many people are left behind.
-With insurance being linked directly to employment, the moment you lose a job or have your hours cut, you can no longer participate in the system.
+With insurance being linked directly to employment, the moment you lose your job or have your hours cut, you can no longer participate in the system.

 For those of us living with disabilities, most cannot participate in full-time work.
 So, we generally need to get on some form of government assistance, both for income and insurance.